oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **4. Modify the shape of the DB System**

+   When you create the database from the console, ensure that your chosen shape can accommodate the source database, plus any future sizing requirements.
+A good guideline is to use a shape similar to or larger in size than source database.

+   For this lab we will use AMD Flex with 1 OCPU.

    Click on the Change Shape and ensure to select AMD Flex with 1 OCPU.

    ![ss4](./images/shape.png)

 **5. Configure Database Edition.**